robolux/Biologically_Inspired_Computing/assignments/assignment2/readme.md

 ```

 ### To run selected test cases (as requested by prompt)
-Please note that this can take a while due to the use of large genetic algorithm population sizes.
+Please note that this can take a while.

 ```
 python testing.py